The sweet pepper

 The sweet peppers as we know them are called bell peppers.
-We grow them in three different colours: red, yellow and green.
+We grow them in four different colours: red, yellow, green and orange.

 All sweet peppers start off green.
 The colour they develop when they are ripe depends on the variety.
 A sweet pepper is ripe enough to be harvested after approximately 6 to 7 weeks.

 If conditions are good, a sweet pepper plant can produce around 85 sweet peppers per growing season.
-This is equal to approximately 25 million kilos a year that Hoogweg Sweet Pepper Growers could produce under good conditions.
+This is equal to a total of approximately 35 million kilos a year that Hoogweg Paprikakwekerijen could produce under favourable conditions.

 We take great care when growing our crops.
-We supply a sustainable product that does not, or virtually does not, burden the environment through the maximum use of biological crop protection.
+We supply a sustainable product that has no, or very little, impact on the environment through maximising the use of biological crop protection.

 The growing season

 The growing season runs from March up to the end of October.
 We implement crop rotation following the last harvesting round: the old crop is cleared away to make room for new plants.
 These plants grow through the winter period.
-Once March arrives, we grow sweet peppers again.
+Once March arrives, we start harvest the sweet peppers again.